 Jennifer oversees the day-to-day administration of CICF’s investments and information technology systems.
 Her main goal is to ensure that the investment information reported is accurate, and that all employees of CICF have functional and cost-effective IT systems.
 A licensed CPA, Jennifer has a wealth of experience working with not-for-profits.
 She was an auditor of not-for-profit organizations with BKD, LLP for nine years and a controller for the Indianapolis Museum of Art for 2.5 years prior to arriving at CICF.

-Terry Anker, Legacy Fund President
+Tom Kilian Jr, Legacy Fund President

 Jennifer Pope Baker, Executive Director of Women's Fund of Central Indiana

 Jennifer Pope Baker, Executive Director of Women’s Fund of Central Indiana since 1998, has dedicated her career to creating transformative and sustainable change for women and girls.
 As a philanthropic leader, Jennifer is respected for her innovation, passion and strategic approach to increasing impact and influence.
 Under her leadership Women’s Fund has become the expert resource for issues impacting women and girls in central Indiana and a leader in seeking solutions in helping emerging adult women move from economic instability to economic security.